HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 #### Step 4: IndexRoute

 So lets analyze this.
-We have 3 routesj
+We have 3 routes

 ```
 /